SantiagoBerna/BlogPostStreamingAssets/index.md

 }
 ```

-The worker_loop() function that we pass to the thread's constructor is the main() function it will execute during it's lifetime.
+The worker_loop() function that we pass to the thread's constructor is the main() function it will execute during its lifetime.

 ```c++